KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 3. No image found.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-homeassistant-sensors by Snille](https://github.com/Snille/MMM-homeassistant-sensors)